lazarus4/Beforth/doc/xforth.md

 By *Brad Eckert*, `hwfwguy/at\gmail.com`

 The traditional QUIT loop in Forth uses FIND as part of an outer interpreter.
 FIND returns a single *xt*, an execution token that can be used for compilation but not in a straightforward way.
 There have been a number of means used to provide separate compile and execution semantics.
 The STATE variable has been one of these.
 The outer loop uses STATE to decide whether to compile or interpret.
 Interpreting is easy: the xt usually points to the execution address.
 Compilation requires some tricks.
 Some Forths use dual wordlists.
 That complicates the use of the search order, which limits extensibility and ties you to Forth as a language rather than a meta-language.
+Moving up a level of abstraction to the *nt*, or name token, enables more elaborate compilation by QUIT.
+The main enabler of this is a new memory space, Compiler space.
+So, the Forth model has four different memory spaces:

+- Name space, where the header structure is built.
+- Code space, where executable code is compiled to.
+- Data space where you put variables and perhaps data structures.
+Read-only data structures are sometimes kept in code space, but that's a language feature.
+- To this ANS94 list we add Pile space, where optional compile semantics of a word are stored.

+In a cross compiler environment, Name and Pile spaces would be kept on the host and possibly interleaved.
+Code and data spaces would be ported to a remote CPU for execution.
+Cross compilers would still use namespace scoping, but be not quite so be dependent on it.
+For example, the TARGET version of ':' would have different default semantics than the HOST version.
+Since default semantics are patchable, they can start out dumb and have optimizations added later.
+A smart language can build itself.

 When QUIT finds a word, the word's execution semantics or compile semantics should be executed depending on the value of STATE.
-This would make STATE an offset into the word's header structure in Name space.
-As a reminder, Forth has three basic memory spaces: Name space, where the header structure is built; Code space, where executable code is compiled; and Data space where you put variables and perhaps data structures.
-Read-only data structures are sometimes kept in code space, but that's a language feature. `FIND-NAME` would return a "name token", or nt, to point to the header structure.
-To compile or execute the word, `STATE @ + @ EXECUTE` would handle the nt.
+This would make STATE an offset into the word's header structure in Name space. `FIND-NAME` would return a "name token", or nt, to point to the header structure.
+To compile or execute the word, `STATE @ + @ EXECUTE` could handle the nt, given the right header structure.

-That is very flexible, perhaps returning Forth to its roots as a virtual language.
-Various kinds of default semantics are used when building a language such ANS Forth.
-The foundation for the Forth language is then this QUIT meta-language that you can drill down to as needed.
-The basic Forth language elements are `:` and `;`. `:` creates a word in Name space with "compile me" and "execute me" default semantics.
-Where do these default semantics come from?
-How about we make them variables?
-Where to store them?

-`IMMEDIATE` would copy the last defined word's *execute* field to its *compile* field rather than setting a bit in the header and letting `FIND` return the bit.
+Definitions would simultaneously compile to Code space and Pile space.
+Pile space could fill in a graph and apply an analytical compiler, or it could just compile a call/jump to code.
+It could make the decision to compile native code or a call ar compile time.

+The COMPILER scope (in a cross compiler) should be able to string compilation semantics together.
+For example, `: 2DUP OVER OVER ;` might compile two OVER opcodes rather than a call to 2DUP.
+The COMPILER version of `:` could `COMPILE,` the list of compilation semantics.
+This would be a separate definition from the 2DUP defined in the TARGET scope.
+The classical way of implementation worked out by MPE ltd. and FORTH inc. would be to compile 2DUP into the TARGET and COMPILE wordspaces.
+When COMPILING, the compiling version of 2DUP is found in the search order before the executable version.
+That works great when you're not using custom wordlists.
+However, to avoid the wordlist restrictions of dual headers, the dual-definition method (with Code and Pile spaces) is used.

 Words that create something in a wordlist could have the defaults in their namespace.
 That makes four cells, pointers to functions, in the header of a word: *compile, execute, compile_sem, execute_sem*.
 When that word creates something, *{compile_sem, execute_sem}* gets copied to the *{compile, execute}* fields.
-If the word creates nothing (the usual case), the *{compile_sem, execute_sem}* fields are nonexistent and the *created* flag is 0.
+If the word creates nothing (the usual case), the *{compile_sem, execute_sem}* fields are nonexistent and the *created* flag is 0. `IMMEDIATE` would copy the last defined word's *execute* field to its *compile* field rather than setting a bit in the header and letting `FIND` return the bit.

-Cross compilers would still use namespace scoping, but be not quite so be dependent on it.
-For example, the TARGET version of ':' would have different default semantics than the HOST version.
-Since default semantics are patchable, they can start out dumb and have optimizations added later.
-A smart language can build itself.

 ## QUIT words